The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 When we learn to meet these experiences with presence instead of protection, something begins to shift.

-It led me to years of neuroscience and stress physiology research, decades of clinical work in hospitals, schools, and integrated care, and millions of dollars in grants for mindfulness-based programs across communities.
+It led me to years of research in neuroscience and stress physiology, decades of clinical work in hospitals, schools, and integrated care, and millions of dollars in grants for mindfulness-based programs across communities.

-And many years working alongside tribal communities, where I witnessed the effects of historical trauma - and profound healing - across generations.
+And many years working alongside Indigenous communities, where I witnessed the effects of historical trauma - and profound healing - across generations.

-I developed The Integrated Parent™, a Somatic Parenting educational and coaching program that helps parents interrupt survival patterns where they live - in the body and nervous system.
-In the deep relational neurocircuits in the brain.
+I developed Rooted in Coherence™, a Somatic Parenting coaching program to help parents interrupt survival patterns where they live - in the body and the deep neurocircuits in the nervous system.

-Rather than focusing on behavior through therapy or parenting strategies, The Integrated Parent™ helps parents transform the nervous system patterns that shape how they respond under stress, when their children need them the most.
+Rather than focusing on behavior through therapy or parenting strategies, Rooted in Coherence™ helps parents transform the nervous system patterns that shape how they respond under stress, when their children need them the most.
+These are the times when opportunities for secure attachment are met - or missed.

-Together, I’ve synthesized the most relevant content from these approaches to help parents focus on the nervous system, and move from automatic survival responses toward emotionally available, connected, and securely attached homes.
+Together, I’ve synthesized the most relevant content from these approaches to help parents move from automatic survival reactions - to grounded, intentional responses - where connection thrives.

 Education and Training